-As well as learning what you’re dealing with, learning about you, and what you want from life also helps you navigate your way through life and yourself around toxic people.
+As well as learning what you’re dealing with, learning about yourself and what you want from life also helps you navigate your way through life and yourself around toxic people.

-Learn to focus your mind onto what it is you do want from your life.
+Learn to focus your mind on what it is you do want from your life.

 As much as you try to move away from pain, your mind may still be focused on it, meaning your emotions will be too.

-Humans are designed to survive at all cost.
-Therefore you will focus on the pain, to find subconscious coping methods for your fight for survival, human minds are more interested in survival than they are your happiness.
+Humans are designed to survive at all costs.
+Therefore you will focus on the pain to find subconscious coping methods for your fight for survival.
+Human minds are more interested in survival than they are in your happiness.
 So your mind is always on the lookout for danger.

-Undoing your subconscious programming takes work, yet that work is worth it, losing your limiting beliefs that are stuck in your subconscious takes practice, to pull these all up and out and changing the way you talk to yourself from “I can not.”
+Undoing your subconscious programming takes work, yet that work is worth it.
+Losing your limiting beliefs that are stuck in your subconscious takes practice, pulling these all up and out and changing the way you talk to yourself from “I can not.”
 To “I can.”
 Transforming “I’m not good enough.”
 To “I am.”
-You have to consciously pick yourself up on the negative self-talk, and reprogram what’s been programmed into you over a long period of time.
-It’s going to feel uncomfortable, just like learning anything new, mistakes will be made, don’t beat yourself up over them, instead, recognise, learn and grow from those mistakes.
+You have to consciously pick yourself up on the negative self-talk and reprogram what’s been programmed into you over a long period of time.
+It’s going to feel uncomfortable.
+Just like learning anything new, mistakes will be made, don’t beat yourself up over them.
+Instead, recognise, learn and grow from those mistakes.

 Turn you thinking from “I have a problem.”
 To “I have a challenge.”
 Then find the solution to that challenge.

 Write down your goals, and start taking action in achieving them.
 Focus your time and energy into putting positive affirmations into your mind, consciously removing any negative ones.